vige-vota/history/README.md

 ## certificates

-in a production environment you could move a different ssl certificate and keys.
+in a production environment we are using a default certificate but you could move a different ssl certificate and keys.
 Use this command to generate it:
 ```
 keytool -genkey -alias history -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore ./application.keystore -validity 3650 -dname "CN=vota-history.vige.it, OU=Vige, O=Vige, L=Rome, S=Italy, C=IT" -storepass password -keypass password
 ```